ankowals/saf/README.md

 Simialr for macros.
-They are read from *.config file and stored for future usage.
+They are read from *.config files and stored for future usage.

 Macro can be used to calculate some values at run time and place them in a test data or template.
 For example to trigger a request with particular timestamp, to enter random/unique value into the web form or to check that log contains a particular date.